 Spotlight also now powers the Find menu in Safari, Pages, Keynote, and other apps.

-Apple is adding a "nutrition label" for apps in the App Store and Mac App Store, which will include information from developers on what data is collected and whether that data is used to track you across other apps and websites, so you can make informed decisions about the apps you download.
+Apple added a "nutrition label" for apps in the App Store and Mac App Store, which includes information from developers on what data is collected and whether that data is used to track you across other apps and websites, so you can make informed decisions about the apps you download.

 Apple Arcade includes deeper Game Center integration so you can see games that are popular with friends, view games that have achievements and milestones, and view your achievements in-game with the Game Center profile.

 Apple Arcade in Big Sur also allows recently played games to be viewed in the Apple Arcade tab so you can seamlessly switch between platforms.
-There are new filters for finding Apple Arcade content, and in the future, the Apple Arcade section of the App Store will include sneak peeks at upcoming games.
+There are new filters for finding Apple Arcade content, plus the Apple Arcade section of the App Store includes sneak peeks at upcoming games.